hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 ]
 ```

-3)   Create a namespace and secret for object storage credentials with below commands:
+3)   Create a namespace and secret for object storage credentials using the commands shown below:

 ```shell
 kubectl create namespace triton